Satyagraha

 because unconvinced of their necessity will be maddened with rage

-over the coercion, and will seek the assistance of the foreigner in
+over the coercion, and will seek the assistance of the foreigner

-order to retaliate.’
+in order to retaliate.’

 Mankind has to go out of violence only through non-violence.
 Hatred

 can be overcome only by love.
-Counter hatred only increases the surface,
+Counter hatred only increases the

-as well as the depth of hatred.’
+surface, as well as the depth of hatred.’

-I did not move a muscle, when I first heard that an atom bomb had
+I did not move a muscle when I first heard that an atom bomb had

 wiped out Hiroshima.
-On the contrary I said to myself, ‘Unless
+On the contrary, I said to myself, ‘Unless

-now the world adopts non-violence, it will spell certain suicide for
+now the world adopts non-violence, it will spell certain suicide

-mankind.’
+for mankind.’

 ‘I

-have an unchangeable faith that it is beneath the dignity of
+have an unchangeable faith that it is beneath the dignity

-is a way out.’
+there is a way out.’

 The way out is an obvious one.
 In the words of the great man

-himself: 'You must be the change you want to see in the world.' |
+himself: 'You must be the change you want to see in the world.'

 The

-scope of this article is quite limited in content and can, as
+scope of this article is quite limited in content and can,

 Attenborough's Film: Gandhi (1982) starring Ben Kingsley,